 What We Like

-- It’s our favorite premium lightweight down jacket.
-The Cerium LT fits great, feels great, and weighs 10 ounces.
+- The Cerium LT is our favorite premium lightweight down jacket—it fits great, feels great, and weighs a mere 10 ounces.

 - The synthetic and down insulation design is very effective and functional in light moisture.